"The Evolution of Build to Rent - Realising the potential"

 Former Deputy Mayor for Housing, Land and Property

-Richard Blakeway is an independent advisers on housing and regeneration..
-He was appointed strategic adviser to Willmott Dixon Residential in October 2016 which includes supporting the growth of their Be:Here build to rent product.
+Richard Blakeway is an independent adviser on housing and regeneration.
+He was appointed strategic adviser to Willmott Residential in October 2016 including supporting the growth of their Be:Here build to rent product.
 He also advises a number of developers, planning and property consultancies.
 Previously Richard was Deputy Mayor for Housing, Land and Property at the Greater London Authority and special adviser to the Prime Minister on planning and local government.
-He sits on the board of the Homes and Communities Agency.
+He sits on the board of the Homes England.

 Deputy Mayor for Housing and Residential Development